deckerego/hack-clock/README.md

 9. Clone or download this repository using `git clone https://github.com/deckerego/hack-clock.git`
 10. Install hack-clock's dependencies using `sudo pip install -r requirements.txt`
 11. Copy the file `config.sample` to `config.py` and customize it for your environment (e.g. your local weather station)
-12. Start the app by executing `./run_clock.py` from within the hack-clock directory
+12. Start the app by executing `./run_server.py` from within the hack-clock/webapp directory

 Bear in mind you may want to consider forking the source instead of cloning the parent repository - that way you can make alterations and save your changes independently!